Tarp or Hammock Pull-Out Modification

 Both of my clips broke with a few short uses.
 The small plastic clip snapped when I tried to close the latch.
 The good news is that these clips are still serviceable and work fine without that clip, although I noticed that the original yellow line tied into the clip and to the elastic pulls unevenly.
 To update my clip, I took 12 in.
 (30 cm.) of braided mason line and tied a double fisherman’s knot on the end after I threaded it through both holes in the clip.
 In this way, the clip is pulled equally and I find it holds better.
 To attach the shock cord to the loop, you can tie a double or single sheet bend knot, or tie a loop in the shock cord and tie a lark’s head knot.

-10 thoughts on “Tarp or Hammock Pull-Out Modification”
+10 responses to “Tarp or Hammock Pull-Out Modification”

 I have been modding hammocks for a while now and have seen many pullout systems.
 I can’t tell if this is a DIY project you made, or if you bought the pull outs.
 If it is a diy would you mind adding the directions here.
 Thanks Mate.
 BTW I loved your book. 😀 Cheers.